livingdocsIO/documentation/public/architecture/README.md

 - The host for your S3 asset bucket (eg. https://livingdocs-evaluation-images.s3.amazonaws.com if you're using our evaluation account)
 - The host for your S3 design bucket (eg. https://livingdocs-evaluation-designs.s3.amazonaws.com if you're using the default design server)
 - The host for your image service (eg. https://xyz.imgix.net or https://app.resrc.it)
+- Any host your customizations are using

 ### Server
 - The host to your livingdocs design server (eg. http://api.livingdocs.io if you're using the default design server)
 - The host for your S3 asset bucket (eg. https://livingdocs-evaluation-images.s3.amazonaws.com if you're using our evaluation account)
 - The host for your S3 design bucket (eg. https://livingdocs-evaluation-designs.s3.amazonaws.com if you're using the default design server)
-- The host for your image service (eg. https://xyz.imgix.net or https://app.resrc.it)
 - The host for your Hugo instance
+- Any host your customizations are using

 ### Delivery
 - The host to your livingdocs design server (eg. http://api.livingdocs.io if you're using the default design server)